 Minneapolis COVID-19 Vaccine Information

-A web tool is now available to help Minneapolis residents find information in multiple languages on the current status of the vaccination rollout, what to expect when getting the vaccine, and the safety of getting a vaccine.
-The new web tool includes:
+A web tool is now available to help Minneapolis residents find information in multiple languages on information about the vaccine including:

-- An acknowledgement of past trauma for those who have experienced discrimination in medicine and vaccinations.
-This web tool is one effort in the City’s commitment to ensure equity, justice and transparency in distributing the vaccinations.
+- An acknowledgement of past trauma to those who have experienced discrimination in medicine and vaccinations

 Mobile Vaccination Unit Program